MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-304.md

 ## Chapter 2 - Using the 'Person Maker' UWP application

 Make sure to download the prebuilt UWP Application called [**Person Maker**](https://github.com/Microsoft/HolographicAcademy/raw/Azure-MixedReality-Labs/Azure%20Mixed%20Reality%20Labs/Lab%204%20-%20Face%20Recognition/PersonMaker.zip).
-This app is not the end product for this Lab, just a tool to help you create your Azure entries, which the later project will rely upon.
+This app is not the end product for this course, just a tool to help you create your Azure entries, which the later project will rely upon.

 **Person Maker** allows you to create Azure entries, which are associated with people, and groups of people.
 The application will place all the needed information in a format which can then later be used by the FaceAPI, in order to recognize the faces of people whom you have added.